4 shot, 1 fatally, in Avondale after fist fight escalates to shootout

 Three men, ages 20, 25 and 37, were each shot several times.
 A 24-year-old woman was shot in the neck.

-Police said one man and two women left the scene in the Honda and called for help.
+Police said the three people who were in the Honda drove a few blocks away as they called 911.
 They met an ambulance near West Belmont and North Albany avenues.

-The 25-year-old man was pronounced dead at Illinois Masonic Medical Center.
+The 25-year-old man, identified as Omar Campuzano, was pronounced dead at Illinois Masonic Medical Center.
 The 37-year-old man was listed in serious condition at the same hospital.
 The 20-year-old man and the 24-year-old woman were both listed in critical condition at Stroger Hospital.

+Police said several surveillance cameras captured video of the shooting, giving detectives a good idea of how it all unfolded.

-Police gathering evidence at the Shell station found two handguns on the ground, along with several shell casings.
+Officers who gathered evidence at the Shell station found two handguns on the ground, which was littered with shell casings.
+There were bullet holes in the front door of the gas station.

-One woman, who was not injured, was taken into custody and was questioned by police.

-Detectives plan to review private and city surveillance video.
-Investigators are not looking for any other suspects.
+"We don't know what to think.
+My children go to school right in the neighborhood and I've grown up here.
+My mother has grown up here.
+So I don't know what to think right now.
+It scares me," said Ellen Aceves, a neighbor.

+"The neighborhood, it's a safe neighborhood.
+But lately it's just been getting a little crazy with gangs coming around from different neighborhoods," Gonzalez said.

 Belmont was temporarily closed to traffic from Albany to Sacramento as police conducted their investigation.
 CTA buses on route 77 were temporarily rerouted in both directions near Belmont, Kedzie, Elston and California.